 The NBA franchise reappeared in Minnesota in 1989, when the Minnesota Timberwolves team was founded in Minneapolis, the largest city in the state.

 The club owners announced a competition for the best name to choose the most convenient one.
 The most popular options were Timberwolves and Polars.
 To make a decision, 842 Minnesota municipal councils were polled.
-In the end, the club was called Minnesota Timberwolves – this one received twice as many votes.
+In the end, the club was called Minnesota Timberwolves – this option received twice as many votes.

 In particular, the current Minnesota Timberwolves logo contains the Polar Star, marked on the state flag.
 The Wolf on the new emblem is looking ahead.
 “Of course, the team respects its past, but the new logo symbolizes the movement forward, and the desire to occupy new territory,” the official site of Minnesota writes.